The Lawrence Hall of Science

 The University has identified all our programs’ costs as educational, not child care.
 Educational programs fall into the category “Educational, learning or study skills services” and are not considered FSA reimbursable expenses.
 Any decision to submit these costs for child-dependent care should be made in consultation with your accountant or employer.

-Our team continues to track COVID-19 developments and adjust our program accordingly.
+COVID proof of vaccination is no longer required, but California still requires all other immunizations.
+The Lawrence does not issue refunds for COVID or other sickness related absences.
 We will post updates regarding COVID-19 restrictions if conditions change.
-Covid proof of vaccination is no longer required, but California still requires all other immunizations.
-The Lawrence does not issue refunds for COVID-related absences.

 You can give the gift of science discovery this summer!
 Your donation—of any amount—helps provide need-based scholarships to our teen research programs.